ArieLevs/NalkinsCloud/README.md

-* **If you wish to install manually _or error uccored_ (and it probably will! prepare yourself and feel free to raise questions :-), Just got to (URL TO nalkins.cloud.automation.sh) And run line by line according to your OS.
+* **If you wish to install manually _or error uccored_ (and it probably will! prepare yourself and feel free to raise questions :-), Just got to https://github.com/ArieLevs/NalkinsCloud/blob/master/nalkins.cloud.automation.sh And run line by line according to your OS.
 Installation guide is inside this file as comments**

 ### Very Important:
-Once installation finish succeesfully, save all passwords from *nalkins.cloud.conf* file, I recommend using password managment application like [KeePass](https://keepass.info/), Then you MUST PERMANENTLY remove this file.
+Once installation finished succeesfully, save all passwords from *nalkins.cloud.conf* file, I recommend using password managment application like [KeePass](https://keepass.info/), Then you MUST PERMANENTLY remove this file.

 Post Installation